patrickbucher/learning-clojure/getting-clojure.md

 While unit tests are easier to implement and understand, they often cover only a few hand-picked examples, leaving much of the input space untested.
-Property-based testing is harder to implement and understand, but covers a much wider space of possible inputs.
+Property-based testing is harder to implement and understand, but covers a much wider range of possible inputs.
 However, one might jump to the wrong conclusion that _all_ possibilities are covered, where generators probably miss some basic but crucial cases (e.g. picking 0 as a random number for testing division by zero).

-Therefore, it's a good idea to start with some unit tests covering the basic cases (say, all combinations of a devision with positive and negative numbers, and zero).
+Therefore, it's a good idea to start with some unit tests covering the basic and corner cases (say, all combinations of a devision with positive and negative numbers, and zero).
 Property-based tests can then be introduced to cover more of the input space.

 Notice that property-based tests are non-deterministic.
 Re-starting a failed test pipeline might yield a test run without errors, but the underlying error